 A third sign is a pelvic pain and painful sexual relations.
 While this too could be caused by other issues, it could also be the result of irritation to the cells, causing pain.
 This pain is caused by inflammation in the tissues surrounding cancer, especially the vaginal walls.

-What are the symptoms of advanced cervical cancer
+What are the cervical cancer symptoms at advanced stage

 In a more advanced stage of the disease, it is likely other symptoms appear as: